Dui Bigha Jomi: Synopsis

 The poem is written in the first-person narrative, from the perspective of a peasant called "Upen".
 He was a poor man with nothing other than "Dui Bigha Jomi", two bighas of ancestral land.
 The rich landlord (zamindar) of his village conspired against Upen, filed a false lawsuit against him and evicted him from his land.
-Being unable to prevail against the powerful zamindar, Upen left his village, became a disciple of a holyman (sannyasi), and began traveling to different places as a homeless person.
+Being unable to prevail against the powerful zamindar, Upen left his village, became a disciple of a holyman (sannyasi), and began travelling to different places as a homeless person.
 Several years passed and Upen ultimately returned to his homeland.
 On entering the village, he experienced strong emotions.
 He sat beside a mango tree and recalled how he uses to play around the tree during his childhood.
 Suddenly two mangoes fell from the tree.
-Upen considered this as a gift to him from the tree, but just then, the zamindar's gardener came on the scene, and without recognizing Upen, the real owner of the land, accused him of stealing fruits and took him to the zamindar.
+Upen considered this as a gift to him from the tree, but just then, the zamindar's gardener came on the scene, and without recognising Upen, the real owner of the land, accused him of stealing fruits and took him to the zamindar.
 The zamindar also failed to identify Upen, and with his friends insulted him and called him a thief.